San Antonio Neighborhoods

 VA loan information

 Eligible veterans with full entitlement have no VA-imposed loan limit — there is no cap on what you can borrow, though lenders apply their own qualification standards.
 The conforming loan limit for Comal County is published at fhfa.gov and updates each November/December.
 For acreage properties, VA appraisal guidelines apply additional requirements — confirm with a VA-approved lender early in the process.
-For a full overview, see the free VA loan guide.
+For a full overview, see the free VA loan guide or visit the VA loans page.

 Military Proximity